Our Ph.D Program

 Furthermore, we strongly encourage our graduate students to begin publishing original research early in their graduate careers, and to amass impressive publication records by the time they finish their Ph.D.
 Below is a list of Ph.D.s from our program, with year of graduation and current position:

-Rebecca Frank (2007), Assistant Professor, Anthropology, Los Angeles Valley College
+Rebecca Frank (2007) – Assistant Professor of Anthropology at Los Angeles Valley College

-Sarah Mathew (2011), Assistant Professor, School of Human Evolution and Social Change, Arizona State University
+Sarah Mathew (2011) – Associate Professor, School of Human Evolution and Social Change, Arizona State University

-C. David Navarrete (2004), Associate Professor, Psychology, Michigan State University
+C. David Navarrete (2004) – Associate Professor of Psychology at Michigan State University

-Elizabeth Pillsworth (2008), Associate Professor, Anthropology, California State University Fullerton
+Elizabeth Pillsworth (2008) – Professor of Anthropology at California State University Fullerton

 Advice for prospective graduate applicants: contact at least one of our faculty members (listed and linked above) and briefly describe your background and research interests.
 If you decide to apply to our program (see here and here for more information), you will increase the probability of being offered admission if you orient your Statement of Purpose toward (1) your ideas for future research and (2) how your past scholarly experience has led you to formulate these ideas.
 Don’t follow the widespread advice (suitable for professional schools but not for academic graduate programs) to focus on your personal experience and personality traits.